 30 October 2018

-Washington DC Coffee Guide: 2018 Edition
+Washington DC Specialty Coffee Guide: 2018 Edition

-This is the third in my series of guides to speciality coffee shops in Washington, DC.
+This is the third in my series of guides to specialty coffee shops in Washington, DC.
 Part 1 (2015) is available here and part 2 (2016) here, but the map below includes coffee shops featured in all three posts.

 After two wintry visits to Washington, DC, in February 2015 and 2016, I was pleased when the opportunity arose for me to attend a conference in the city in the more clement climes of October.
-Although I had very little free time, I managed to visit seven speciality coffee shops — six that were new to me, and one that had undergone a major refurbishment since my last trip — mainly by getting up extra early and going for a coffee run.
+Although I had very little free time, I managed to visit seven specialty coffee shops — six that were new to me, and one that had undergone a major refurbishment since my last trip — mainly by getting up extra early and going for a coffee run.
 Most of the coffee shops I visited are part of increasingly expanding mini-chains, like La Colombe and Bluestone Lane — a big change since my last trip.
 This time, I was staying near Dupont Circle and working mainly in Foggy Bottom, areas where I'd already frequented most of the independent cafes.
 Next time I come, I'll have to find time to explore the coffee scene in the less central neighbourhoods.

 Downtown